NCDCTA News and Notes...

 June 15 Lumber River Horse Trials

 November 9 CBES Series Horse Trials

 Big Thanks to Martin County Tourism Development Authority for a $1,000 sponsorship towards Dressage for Everyone in Eastern NC!

 DRAWING FOR FREE SADDLE - again for 2014!

 A semi-custom Black Country dressage or jumping saddle ($3k value) will be given away to the lucky winner.
-All first - third place NCDCTA Horse of the Year winners in Eventing (Novice and up) and Dressage (Second level and up) will be automatically entered for the drawing, to be held at the annual gala and awards banquet in 2015.
+All first - third place NCDCTA Horse of the Year winners in Eventing (Novice and up) and Dressage (Second level and up) will be eligible for the drawing, to be held at the annual gala and awards banquet in 2015.
+Eligible members will have to opt-in to the drawing, affirming the saddle will be for personal use.
+Must be present to win.
 Register your horse NOW!
-Saddle is graciously donated by Brita Rizzi, certified, independent saddle fitter in Southern Pines, www.dynamicsaddlefitting.com
+Saddle is graciously donated by Brita Rizzi, certified, independent saddle fitter in Southern Pines, www.dynamicsaddlefitting.com.

 Feed Southern States--Raise Money for NCDCTA